Stakes high as Depp’s libel case against UK tabloid closes

-LONDON (AP) — Johnny Depp’s libel case against a British tabloid that accused him of abusing ex-wife Amber Heard wraps up Tuesday after three weeks of court hearings that dissected a toxic celebrity love affair.
+LONDON (AP) — Johnny Depp’s libel case against a British tabloid that accused him of abusing ex-wife Amber Heard was wrapping up Tuesday after three weeks of court hearings that dissected a toxic celebrity love affair.

 The “Pirates of the Caribbean” star is suing News Group Newspapers, publisher of The Sun, and the newspaper’s executive editor, Dan Wootton, at the High Court in London over an April 2018 article that called him a “wife-beater.”

-He strongly denies being violent to Heard and says her claims are a “hoax.”
+In closing arguments, Depp’s lawyer, David Sherborne, said the actor strongly denied “this reputation-destroying, career-ending allegation.”

-Depp’s lawyer, David Sherborne, is due to make his closing arguments that will last most of the day.
-Then judge Andrew Nicol will retire to sift claim and counterclaim as he considers his verdict.
+Once Sherborne is finished, judge Andrew Nicol will retire to sift claim and counterclaim as he considers his verdict.
 He is expected to hand down his ruling in several weeks.

 WHAT IS THE JUDGE DECIDING?